idameitil/sdpl-utilizing-gts/README.md

 The DNA records for the Wzys were downloaded manually using NCBI batch entry (https://www.ncbi.nlm.nih.gov/sites/batchentrez) (Click “Send to:”, "Complete Record", "GenBank (full)").
 They are stored in `data/selected_OAGCs.gb` (Some are O-antigen gene clusters, some are whole genome sequences).
 This file is too big to store in GitHub, and is just stored locally.

 ### Enriching Wzy table with sugars and taxonomy
-To enrich the selected wzys with csdb sugars and taxonomy run `python3 src/data-collection-and-preprocessing/enrich-wzys.py`
+To enrich the selected wzys with csdb sugars and taxonomy run `python src/data-collection-and-preprocessing/enrich-wzys.py`

 This will create the file `data/wzy/wzy.tsv`